bloxstreet/support/guides/training-guide.md

 **Trainer:** *In order to hand medicine to a guest when on a computer, staff members should **_click ‘H’ on their keyboard_** and enter the player’s username.*

-**Keep in mind the players who got the question correct or incorrect.**
+**Mobile answers are allowed.
+Keep in mind the players who got the question correct or incorrect.**

 **Trainer:** *In BloxStreet’s sandwich shop, how do you receive access to the bread?*